-Bird thieves, or what?: Ornitholestes and Coelurus After Archaeopteryx, Coelophysis, and Compsognathus, the couple Coelurus - Ornitholestes makes the fourth most portrayed Jurassic/Triassic small theropods, despite their scanty remains.
-This because both lived in Late Jurassic North America alongside many stock dinosaurs like Allosaurus, Stegosaurus, and Apatosaurus, and thus are often depicted interacting with them.
+Proto-raptor and Proto-rex?: Ornitholestes & Coelurus After Archaeopteryx, Coelophysis, and Compsognathus, the couple Coelurus - Ornitholestes makes the fourth most portrayed Jurassic/Triassic small theropods, despite their scanty remains.
+This because both lived in Late Jurassic North America alongside many stock dinosaurs like Allosaurus, Stegosaurus, and Apatosaurus, and both were described more than a century ago: thus, they have often been depicted in many old and recent paleo-art.
 Both were slender animals the same length/size of the Real Life Velociraptor, and with a rather incospicuous appearance.
 Within their habitat, Coelurus and Ornitholestes arguably played the role of the “small cunning predators” (while Allosaurus and Torvosaurus were the top predators and Ceratosaurus was between the two extremes).
 Although there are no evidences, their preys were possibly lizards, mammals, frogs and insects, and sometimes, also ate the eggs and hatchlings of bigger dinosaurs.
 In the “Time of the Titans” episode of Walking with Dinosaurs we can see some Ornitholestes behaving in such a way.
 In many paleo-artistic works Ornitholestes has been shown behaving like a jackal, tearing chunks of flesh from the kills of Allosaurus or Ceratosaurus and fleeing safely from these larger predators.
 Coelurus was often confused with Ornitholestes in the past, and arguably behaved in a similar way above.
 First found during the Bone Wars, Coelurus was the first small theropod discovered in USA, and has had a great historical relevance.
-As soon as the XIX century, Coelurus gave its name to the Coelurosaurs, aka all small/slender theropods, countered against the Carnosaurs aka large/robust theropods - the well-known modern meaning of "coelurosaur" was created only a few decades ago.
+As soon as the XIX century, Coelurus gave its name to the Coelurosaurs, aka all small/slender theropods, countered against the Carnosaurs aka large/robust theropods such as Tyrannosaurus rex.
+Then, in the 1970s, "coelurosaurs" was restricted to the most generic & primitive small theropods (the subject of this page), while the sickle-clawed and toothless coelurosaurs were separated in three new groups: Deinonychosaurs (dromaeosaurids + troodontids), Oviraptorosaurs (oviraptorids & relatives), and Ornithomimosaurs (ornithomimids & relatives).
+The modern meaning of "coelurosaur" was created only in the 1990s after the rise of the new cladistic method of classification; since then, coelurosaurian dinosaurs have re-included deinonychosaurs ornithomimosaurs & oviraptorosaurus and (ironically) exclude several traditional members of the group like Coelophysis as well as the ceratosaurians Elaphrosaurus and Noasaurus (see the next paragraph).
+But the most revolutionary change is another: the former carnosaur Tyrannosaurus rex has been reclassified as an overgrown coelurosaur.
 Ornitholestes was found a bit later, at the beginning of the 20th century.
 Its name, “bird thief”, was given because it was though a specialist predator well-adapted to grasp “first bird” Archaeopteryx with its prehensile hands.
 Such a thing would not technically be impossible, the two being contemporaries… only, the “proto-bird” lived in Europe.
 In many modern portraits, Ornitholestes used to be shown with a horn-like crest on its nose, seen even in Walking with Dinosaurs; however, we know now that it didn’t have this feature.
-Walking With also added some speculative erectile quills on its neck: though not demonstrated, these might be possible, especially as Ornitholestes has recently been classified as a bird-like maniraptoran in some analyses (albeit still of uncertain placement within the clade).
-The link with maniraptors is further reinforced by one usually-skipped detail: Ornitholestes had a retractable toe similar to that of deinonychosaurs and early birds.
+Walking With also added some speculative erectile quills on its neck: though not demonstrated, these might be possible, especially as Ornitholestes has recently been classified as a bird-like maniraptoran in some analyses (albeit still of uncertain placement within the clade: maybe a distant relatives of dromaeosaurids and troodontids).
+The link with maniraptors is further reinforced by one detail: Ornitholestes had a retractable toe similar to that of deinonychosaurs and early birds, even though almost-every pictures (WWD included) show it with generic bird-like three-toed feet.
 About Coelurus, a 2007 analysis seems to indicate it may have been a basal tyrannosauroid, along with a recently discovered larger-sized relative from the same habitat, Tanycolagreus.
 These two may form to form the group Coeluridae, which was once treated as a "wastebasket" family including Coelurus, Ornitholestes, and dozens of undetermined small theropods.
 However, even this reduced Coeluridae may not exist; instead, Coelurus may be a compsognathid, with Tanycolagreus as a very primitive coelurosaur.
 Several other possibly non-maniraptoran coelurosaurs have been described since the 1990s, such as Bagaraatan from Late Cretaceous Mongolia (possibly a late-surviving primitive tyrannosaur), Nedcolbertia from the Early Cretaceous of the U.S. (an unusually long-legged form) and Lourinhanosaurus from Late Jurassic Portugal (long thought to be a megalosaur or allosaur).

 A dinosaur with plenty of guts: Scipionyx When talking about dinosaur fossils, our mind immediately thinks “bones”.
 Sometimes, also skin prints, footprints, and petrified eggs.
 And then, the rare “mummies” with hardened muscles like the famous hadrosaurian ones.
 But things such as hearts, guts, livers, lungs, kidneys, are not usually heard about; this because the preservation of soft tissues and internal organs in vertebrates in an extremely rare event.
 So, the Early Cretaceous Scipionyx from Italy made sensation when was discovered in 1995, and with reason.
 This tiny theropod (still a juvenile when it died), now known to be a compsognathid, was the very first dinosaur ever found with fossilized internal organs.
 The windpipe, intestines, liver, and muscles, all these were preserved in the fine limestone which has preserved the usual bones as well.
 Since the relative positions of dinosaurian organs could only be guessed before Scipionyx, this has been celebrated as one of the most important discoveries within the whole paleontological science.
 As for now, no other prehistoric dinosaur has left such complete remains of internal organs.
 Like many other compsognathid specimens, Scipionyx also preserves evidence of its last meals: in this case several smaller reptiles and some fish.
 It's worthy of note that before the 1990s the compsognathids included only one member, Compsognathus indeed.
 Other compsognathids include Aristosuchus, Huaxiagnathus, Mirischia, Sinosauropteryx, and Sinocalliopteryx (the latest two were found with proto-feathers, see Bird-like theropods).